 You can have more than one skin cancer treated at a time.

 A scab forms where you had the treatment and you have a dressing in place to cover it.
 The dressing stays on for about 36 hours.
 Be careful not to bump or knock it.
 You need to also keep the dressing dry.

 The scab usually heals in about 3 weeks.

+The light sensitising drug makes the treated skin more sensitive to sunlight.
+Your doctor might recommend that you wear sunscreen of SPF 30 or more for a least 48 hours.
 You'll get specific instructions about protecting your skin if you have the light sensitising drug into a vein.
 You might need to avoid bright light or sunlight for a time.
 This is because all of your skin may be more sensitive to sunlight.